noahehall/multicloud/providers/aws/services/Storage/backup.md

 - set retention policies, which you can use to automatically remove old snapshots
 - automatically detect violations of your defined data protection policies and prompt you to take corrective actions
 - continuously evaluate backup activity and generate audit reports
+- control: a procedure designed to audit the adherence of a backup requirement, such as the backup frequency or the backup retention period
+  - resources protected by backup plan: identify gaps in your backup coverage.
+  - minimum frequency and retention: governing how frequently the backup plan should be taking backups and for how long recovery points should be maintained.
+  - prevent recovery point manual deletion: add up to five IAM roles allowed to manually delete recovery points if there are exceptions.
+  - recovery point encryption: evaluates if the backup recovery points are encrypted
+  - recovery point minimum retention: ensuring that resources have valid recovery points and are retained for at least the specified backup recovery point minimum retention period.
+- framework: a collection of controls that can be managed as a single entity
+  - create a freamwork for each regulatory standard/process you must comply with

+#### Report plans

+- visibility into your backup activities, where you can monitor your operations, identify failures, and take proactive steps to resolve or improve your setup.
+- delivers a daily report in CSV, JSON, or both formats to your Amazon S3 bucket.
+  - can also run an on-demand report anytime.
+  - s3 bucket must already exist
+- maximum of 20 report plans per AWS account.
+- templates: defines the information you want included in your report.

+### Events

+- supports these events: backup job, copy job, and restore job, and recovery point jobs.

 ### Security